Howard Lincoln: Seattle Mariners

-He retired in 2016, concurrent with Nintendo selling its stake in the team.
+In April of 2016, Lincoln retired as CEO, concurrent with Nintendo selling most of its stake in the team.

 Philanthropy

 In addition to Lincoln's business achievements, he is an active philanthropist.
 He has served as campaign chair for United Way of King County and the Chief Seattle Council of the Boy Scouts of America.
 He is also a trustee of Western Washington University.